 \section{Integrable systems and Generalized Hydrodynamics}

-In one-dimensional (1D) quantum systems, integrability entails the existence of an infinite set of local conserved quantities.
+In many one-dimensional (1D) quantum systems, integrability entails the existence of an infinite set of local conserved quantities.
 These dynamical constraints suppress conventional thermalization, and a defining hallmark of such systems is that their quasiparticle excitations undergo purely elastic, factorizable scattering processes.
 This is in stark contrast to non-integrable systems.
 Consequently, any many-body scattering event can be decomposed into a sequence of two-body interactions, each dictated by a scattering matrix obeying the Yang–Baxter equation.
-The properties of these stable quasiparticles constitute the fundamental kinetic data.
-For Bethe ansatz-solvable models, including the Lieb-Liniger model and Bose-Fermi mixture, eigenstates are uniquely characterized by rapidity sets $\{u_{\alpha,l}\}$.
-Here, $\alpha$ labels the quasiparticle species dictated by the symmetries of the model, while $l$ indexes individual particles.
-Each rapidity corresponds to a quasiparticle’s quasi-momentum.
-In the thermodynamic limit, solving the Bethe equations yields the quasiparticle density distributions $\rho_{\alpha}(u)$ and their corresponding filling functions $\theta_{\alpha}(u)$, which together provide a full macroscopic characterization of the system’s state~\cite{Phys.Rev.Lett.1967YangExact,Cambridge1999TakahashiThermodynamics}.
+The properties of these stable quasi particles constitute the fundamental kinetic data.
+For Bethe ans\"{a}tz-solvable models, including the Lieb-Liniger model and Bose-Fermi mixture, eigenstates are uniquely characterized by rapidity sets $\{u_{\alpha,l}\}$.
+Here, $\alpha$ labels the species of quasiparticle dictated by the symmetries of the model, while $l$ indexes individual particles.
+Each rapidity corresponds to the quasi-momentum of the quasi particle.
+In the thermodynamic limit, solving the Bethe equations yield the rapidity density distributions $\rho_{\alpha}(u)$ and their corresponding filling functions $\theta_{\alpha}(u)$.
+Together, they provide a full macroscopic characterization of the states of the system~\cite{Phys.Rev.Lett.1967YangExact,Cambridge1999TakahashiThermodynamics}.

-Building on this quasiparticle framework, Generalized Hydrodynamics (GHD) has emerged as a powerful theory for describing the large-scale, non-equilibrium dynamics of integrable systems.
-The theory is founded on the local continuity equation satisfied by each local conserved charge density $\hat{q}_{i}(x)$ and its associated current density $\hat{j}_{i}(x)$~\cite{Phys.Rev.X2016Castro-AlvaredoEmergent,Phys.Rev.Lett.2016BertiniTransport}:
+Building on this quasi particle framework, GHD has emerged as a powerful theory for describing the large-scale, non-equilibrium dynamics of integrable systems.
+The theory is founded on the local continuity equation satisfied by each local conserved charge density $\hat{q}_{i}(x)$ and its associated current density $\hat{j}_{i}(x)$~\cite{Phys.Rev.X2016Castro-AlvaredoEmergent,Phys.Rev.Lett.2016BertiniTransport}

 The corresponding total charge $\hat{Q}_i$ and total current $\hat{J}_i$ are obtained by spatial integration: $\hat{Q}_{i}=\int dx\hat{q}_{i}(x)$ and $\hat{J}_{i}=\int dx\hat{j}_{i}(x)$.